anands29-mac/COMPENG_2SI3/README.md

 🌟 Highlights
 Optimized Gameplay: Enjoy a smooth, lag-free gaming experience.
-Educational Value: Demonstrates the use of OOP, data structures, and algorithms in game development.
+Educational Value: Demonstrates using OOP, data structures, and algorithms in game development.
 Engaging Mechanics: Fun and challenging gameplay for all users.
 📌 Future Enhancements
 Add levels with increasing difficulty.